phonopy/phono3py/doc/command-options.md

 ### `--sym-fc` (`FC_SYMMETRY = .TRUE.`)

 Second- and third-order force constants are symmetrized.
-The index exchange of real space force constantsand translational invariance symmetry are applied in a simple way.
+The index exchange of real space force constants and translational invariance symmetry are applied in a simple way.
 This symmetrization just removes drift force constants evenly from all elements and then applies averaging index-exchange equivalent elements.
 Therefore the different symmetries are not simultaneously enforced.
 For better